pietraferreira/quartz/content/notes/isa.md

 Some ISAs are x86, ARM, MIPS, PowerPC, or SPARC.

-[[riscv|RISC-V]] is an example of an ISA and it is provided under open source licenses that do not require fees to use.
+[RISC-V](riscv.md) is an example of an ISA and it is provided under open source licenses that do not require fees to use.